relating to a space (physical or virtual) where experiences are created by the diverse values and needs of the people who interact with it.

 As Principal of Spatial Medium, I fiercely believe in the power of collaborative ideas and multi-disciplinary efforts in order to build a better future.
 Empathy-based research and listening are instrumental in my process and telling a compelling story through design connects people to others as well as themselves.
 Design should improve the lives of all who interact with it and I strive to provide functional and delightful solutions for each of my clients, collaborators, and communities.

-A graduate of the School of Architecture at Syracuse University in 2000, Valerie has worked for firms across the country including LMN Architects, Perkins Eastman, and Swanke Hayden Connell, bringing a blend of design and social awareness to each project.
+A graduate of the School of Architecture at Syracuse University in 2000, Valerie has worked for firms across the country including LMN Architects, Perkins Eastman, and Swanke Hayden Connell, bringing a blend of story-focused design and community awareness to each project.

 In 2012 she completed the New Ventures Kauffman | FastTrac Program which gave her further insight to business strategy and development.
 Over the course of a few weeks, she created AquaKula, a wellness company that provides in-home swim and water safety for beginner, fearful, and first-generation adults and children.

-Shortly after, Valerie began to integrate lessons learned in the entrepreneurial world to design projects, offering strategic thinking on business services, product offers, and marketing in order to create more holistic experiences for both business owners and the clients they serve.
+Shortly after, Valerie began to integrate lessons learned in the entrepreneurial world to design projects, offering strategic thinking on business services, marketing, product offers, and programming in order to create more holistic experiences for both business owners and the clients they serve.

 Valerie is also an accomplished jazz vocalist and self-released her debut album "so this is love" in early 2016.
 She tells abstract, poetic stories about the human experience from stages in NYC and across the globe.